 Disclaimer

-You will be presented with 12 questions based on the primary symptoms experienced by individuals diagnosed with AvPD.
-Once you have answered these questions, you will receive an instant result.
-This test is based on the DSM-5 criteria, but it is not a diagnostic tool or a substitute for a professional diagnosis.
+You will be asked 12 questions based on the main symptoms that people diagnosed with avoidant personality disorder experience.
+By answering these questions, you will receive an instant result.
+This test is based on the DSM-5 criteria, but it is not a diagnostic tool and does not replace a professional diagnosis.

 I have a constant fear of rejection, which makes it difficult for me to connect with others.